OliviavP/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+Document Object Model, it is a tree and each branch represents an object within the document.

 2. What is an event?

+An event is triggered when a user does something or changes something.

 3. What is an event listener?

+Is a function that reacts when a user causes an event, for example: draggin an image, clicking the mouse, etc.

 4. Why would we convert a NodeList into an Array?

+Nodelist is not a javascript object and it needs to be converted into one.

 5. What is a component?

+Allows you to create reusable content that then returns HTML.